 Internalized Oppression: The process by which a member of an oppressed group comes to accept and live out the inaccurate stereotypes applied to the oppressed group.

 Intersexed Person: Someone whose sex a doctor has a difficult time categorizing as either male or female.
 A person whose combination of chromosomes, gonads, hormones, internal sex organs, and/or genitals differs from one of the two expected patterns.

 Lesbian: The common and accepted term for homosexual females.
 The term lesbian is derived from the name of the Greek island of Lesbos and as such is sometimes considered a Eurocentric category that does not necessarily represent the identities of African-Americans and other non-European ethnic groups.
 This being said, individual female-identified people from diverse ethnic groups including African-Americans, embrace the term ‘lesbian’ as an identity label.

 Lesbian Baiting: The heterosexist notion that any woman who prefers the company of woman, or who does not have a male partner, is a lesbian.

-LGBTQI: A common abbreviation for lesbian, gay, bisexual, transgender, queer and intersexed community.
+LGBTQIA+: A common abbreviation for lesbian, gay, bisexual, transgender, queer, intersexed and asexual community.

 Lipstick Lesbian: Usually referrers to a lesbian with a feminine gender expression.
 Can be used in a positive or a derogatory way, depending on who is using it.
 Is sometimes also used to refer to a lesbian who is seen as automatically passing for heterosexual.